grinnell-cs/213-intro/README.md

 > Charlie might let you make it up.

 When are you free during my scheduled office hours?
-> Alex is always free during Charlie's office hours;
+> Ajuna is free 10 - 10:30 MWF with some wiggle room.